 Even better, these days investors can access commission-free trading at virtually every major online brokerage, so it doesn’t even cost you any extra money to get into a bond ETF.

-Bond ETFs really can provide a lot of value for investors, allowing them to quickly diversify a portfolio by buying just one or two securities.
+Bond ETFs really can provide a lot of value for investors, allowing you to quickly diversify a portfolio by buying just one or two securities.
 But investors need to minimize the downsides such as a high expense ratio, which can really cut into returns in this era of low interest rates.